NO VIDEO URL

 Sales skills are often not taught in educational institutions – however, just because they are not part of the curriculum doesn’t mean they’re not important.

 Sales is often touched on in degrees that focus on business and marketing, however, it’s never a core focus.
 Why?
-The majority of courses are designed to give students the skills necessary to gain employment in their chosen field and in the process contribute to society.
-Sales skills – despite their importance – are not necessary to fulfill this requirement, and therefore are commonly excluded.
+The majority of courses are designed to give students the skills necessary to gain employment in their chosen career or field and in the process contribute to society.
+Sales skills – despite their importance – are not necessary to fulfill this requirement and therefore are commonly excluded.

 When it comes to sales, there’s no exception.